 In addition to serving as a member of the Denver Latino Commission, Encinias is a member of the Denver Health Medical Plan/Elevate Health Plan Advisory Committee.

 Arrah Gallaher, M.A., currently serves as a GoodGuides Mentoring Manager with Goodwill Industries of Denver in their Youth Career Development Services department.
-Mrs. Gallaher oversees one of the largest mentoring grants Goodwill Denver has ever received, through U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention and Goodwill International.
-Mrs. Gallaher has worked for Goodwill Industries of Denver for over 10 years supporting the effort to increase the enrollment and retention of underrepresented students into college.
-Mrs. Gallaher obtained her undergraduate and graduate degrees from the University of Colorado-Boulder in political science and educational practices and policies, respectively, finishing graduate school with highest distinctions.
-Mrs. Gallaher is a Colorado native, and a first generation college student and is a graduate of Northglenn High School located in Northglenn, Colorado.
+Gallaher oversees one of the largest mentoring grants Goodwill Denver has ever received, through U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention and Goodwill International.
+She has worked for Goodwill Industries of Denver for over 10 years supporting the effort to increase the enrollment and retention of underrepresented students into college.
+Arrah obtained her undergraduate and graduate degrees from the University of Colorado-Boulder in political science and educational practices and policies, respectively, finishing graduate school with highest distinctions.
+She is a Colorado native, and a first-generation college student and is a graduate of Northglenn High School located in Northglenn, Colorado.

-Mrs. Gallaher has found all of her experiences volunteering to be extremely rewarding, humbling, and valuable.
+Arrah has found all her experiences volunteering to be extremely rewarding, humbling, and valuable.
 As an individual whose current job relies heavily on the support of volunteers, she is constantly motivated to find ways that she can support her community in meaningful ways.